Ker CM rules out Education Minister's resignation; UDF boycotts Assembly proceedings | Politics

 However, Vijayan, categorically rejected their demand, saying that the court had not found any particular individual guilty or named anyone and so the issue of resignation is not coming up.

-He also said the public prosecutor had the right to move a plea seeking the removal of cases against MLAs on behalf of 'general public interest'.
+He also said the public prosecutor had the right to move a plea seeking the removal of case against MLAs on behalf of 'general public interest'.

 ''The government has only tried to preserve the system related to the privilege of the legislature,'' the Chief Minister said in his reply.